mozilla/parapara/docs/api.md

 The following errors are not listed under each API since they're pretty common.

 * <code>logged-out</code> - No session was available for an API that requires a login
-* <code>no-auth</code> - Authorization check failed (e.g. trying to change someone else's wall)
+* <code>no-auth</code> - Authorization check failed (e.g. trying to change
+                         someone else's wall)
 * <code>server-error</code> - Something unexpected went wrong with the server
-* <code>bad-request</code> - The parameters to the function were missing or of the wrong format
+* <code>bad-request</code> - Required parameters to the function were missing or of the wrong format

 Errors are specified in the <code>error_key</code> element of the returned JSON array.
 Sometimes there is a <code>error_detail</code> element too and occasionally it contains some useful information.

 JSON API
 --------